Scan thousands of ports in a second! Let’s see how network admins can do this.

-How do you know the available ports on a particular IP or IP ranges on your network?
+How do you know the available ports on a particular IP or IP range on your network?

-Well, if you are thinking about checking manually, then it is going to take a lot of times.
-Better to use tools to scan the ports, faster.
+Well, if you are thinking about checking manually, it will take a lot of time.
+Better to use tools to scan the ports faster.
 Previously, I talked about how to scan ports on Internet-facing IP and received feedback to cover tools to scan the intranet network.

 TCP Port Scanner